Polynomial-Time Data Reduction for Weighted Problems Beyond Additive Goal Functions: Further Applications of the Losing-Weight Technique

 The key observation is now that any shortest closed walk in~$G^*$ containing a subset~$R'\subseteq R$ of required edges can be shortcut (in polynomial time) so as to only contain vertices of~$\bar V(R)$.
 Thus, we can simply take~$G'=G^*[\bar V(R)]$. \end{proof}

 One can prove a problem kernel by shrinking the weights.

-\begin{lemma} There is an algorithm that, on an input instance~$I$ of \prob{MM $k$-RPP} with $m$~edges, computes in polynomial time an instance~$I'$ such that \begin{enumerate}[(i)] \item each edge cost is upper-bounded by $2^{4m^3}\cdot (8m+1)^{m(m+2)}$ and \item a set of walks is an optimal solution for~$I$ if and only if it is optimal for~$I'$. \end{enumerate} \end{lemma}
+\begin{lemma} There is an algorithm that, on an input instance~$I$ of \prob{MM $k$-RPP} with $m$~edges and~$\kappa\in\N$, computes in polynomial time an instance~$I'$ and~$\kappa'$ such that \begin{enumerate}[(i)] \item each edge cost is upper-bounded by $2^{4(m+1)^3}\cdot (8m+1)^{(m+1)(m+3)}$, \item a set of walks is an optimal solution for~$I$ if and only if it is optimal for~$I'$, and \item $I$ has a solution of cost at most~$\kappa$ if and only if~$I'$ has a solution of cost at most~$\kappa'$. \end{enumerate} \end{lemma}

 \begin{proof} First observe that, without loss of generality, each walk~$w_i$ in a solution contains each edge of~$G$ at most two times: if it contains an edge~$e$ three times, then two occurrences of~$e$ can be removed, the walk gets shorter by~$2c(e)$, yet the edge~$e$ remains covered.
 Thus, one can write \( f(w_i,c):=c(w_i)=x^\top c, \) where the vector $c\in\N^m$ contains the edge costs and $x\in\{0,1,2\}^m$ indicates how often each edge is on walk~$w_i$.
-Since for \emph{any} alternative edge weight vector~$c'$ we have $f(w_i,c')=x^\top c'$, it follows that $f$~is \Zlin{2}.
+Since for \emph{any} alternative edge weight vector~$c'$ we have $f(w_i,c')=x^\top c'$, it follows that $f$~is \Zlin{$2m$}.

-By \cref{lem:ft!Z!summaxmin}, it follows that the goal function $\max_{1\leq i\leq k}f(w_i,c)$ of \prob{MM $k$-RPP} is \Zlin{4} and the lemma follows from \cref{prop:ft!alphaZlin}. \end{proof}
+By \cref{lem:ft!Z!summaxmin}, it follows that the goal function $\max_{1\leq i\leq k}f(w_i,c)$ of \prob{MM $k$-RPP} is \Zlin{$4m$} and the lemma follows from \cref{prop:ft!alphaZlin}. \end{proof}

 \begin{proposition} \prob{Min-Max $k$-Rural Postman Problem} has a $3|R|$-vertex kernel of size polynomial in~$|R|$. \end{proposition}

 It is straightforward to transfer \cref{lem:rpp} to other vehicle routing problems that minimize maximum tour length.